BenLangmead/bowtie2/scripts/test/README.md

 #### Regression tests

-They use the Python infrastructure in the `scripts/test` subdirectory, including `bt2face.py`, `dataface.py` and `btdata.py`.
+They use the Python3 infrastructure in the `scripts/test` subdirectory, including `bt2face.py`, `dataface.py` and `btdata.py`.

 From root:

-    python scripts/test/regressions.py --verbose
+    python3 scripts/test/regressions.py --verbose

 Val Antonescu originally set these up.